PatrickStephansen/reactive-synth-bitcrusher/README.md

 ```

 Run `npm link` from the worklet directory before trying to build the reactive-synth app (the dependent app not in this repo)

+## test

+`cargo test`

+## usage example

+Test harness page coming soon.
+For now see the real use in [reactive-synth](https://github.com/PatrickStephansen/reactive-synth).